utelecon/utelecon.github.io/en/notice/korea_telecom/index.md

 If you want to know the mitigation before reporting your status to us, go to "6.
 How to work around the issue for now" first and come back to 3-5 later.

-Access https://utas.adm.u-tokyo.ac.jp/ and press the login button.
+Access <a href="https://utas.adm.u-tokyo.ac.jp/" target="_blank">https://utas.adm.u-tokyo.ac.jp/</a> and press the login button.
 If you do not reach the authentication page (with Yasuda Auditorium) for a long time and eventually see an error page like this

 <img src="img/timeout.png" width=300 />

 then you are likely to be a victim of this issue.

-To be sure, directly access <a href="https://gidp.adm.u-tokyo.ac.jp/">https://gidp.adm.u-tokyo.ac.jp/</a> and it times out, then you are very likely to be a victim of this issue.
+To be sure, directly access <a href="https://gidp.adm.u-tokyo.ac.jp/" target="_blank">https://gidp.adm.u-tokyo.ac.jp/</a> and it times out, then you are very likely to be a victim of this issue.

 ## 4. How to check if you are accessing from Korea Telecom?